Love is not just something we feel – it’s something we live.

 Love Between a Man and a Woman: What Love Is-and Is Not

 Love is not control.
+Love is not manipulation.
+Love is never abuse.

 - #6.
 Ephesians 5:25 – Husbands, love your wives, even as Christ also loved the church.